hack-den/kickstart/README.md

-# kickstart
+# Kickstart
-Solutions for Google Kickstart problems in Python and C++
+Google Kickstart solutions in Python and C++